joanmarc28/Robocat/README.md

 Once a vehicle is detected, a second YOLOv8n model is used to accurately locate the license plate area.
 The system also detects and extracts the nationality region by identifying the blue section commonly present on Spanish license plates.
 Since our project only focuses on Spanish license plates, the blue section is cropped for further processing.

 #### 3. Optical Character Recognition (OCR)
-A custom CNN (Convolutional Neural Network) is applied to convert the plate characters into text.
+A custom CNN (Convolutional Neural Network) using Tensorflow is applied to convert the plate characters into text.
 The algorithm validated the result to ensure it follows the standard Spanish license plate format (1234 BCD).
 Additional correction steps are included to handle character misinterpretations and adapt the output to the expected structure.

 ## Web Application